An Introductory Guide to Evaluating Integration Solutions

 A screenshot of Workato’s application connector library; it allows prospects and clients to find specific applications that have a connector, either by searching for it or by clicking through to specific categories.

-While integration is important, it’s only part of your digital transformation journey.
-Your organization should look for a tool that also offers API management capabilities, a process-oriented approach to automation, data integration functionality, platform bots for business communications platforms (e.g. Slack), and more.
+While integration is important, it’s only one part of your digital transformation journey.
+Your organization should look for a tool that also offers API management capabilities, a process-oriented approach to automation, data integration functionality, platform bots for business communications platforms (e.g., Slack), and more.

 By offering a low-code/no-code UX, you’re allowing business teams to participate in the process of building and maintaining integrations.
-Aside from freeing up IT and engineering, this gives employees who are well versed in their department’s business processes and applications a chance to implement more impactful integrations over time.
+Aside from freeing up IT and engineering, this allows employees who are well-versed in their department’s business processes and applications to implement more impactful integrations over time.

 A screenshot of a “recipe” in Workato; this recipe allows you to keep accounts in Salesforce synced with customers in NetSuite.